 Steps to Move an Elderly Relative into a CCRC

-If your parent needs more care than you can provide, or if they need to feel that they're part of a community, a better option might be a continuing care retirement community (or CCRC).
+If having an elderly relative living with you isn't an option, or if they need to feel that they're part of a community, a better option might be a continuing care retirement community (or CCRC).

 CCRCs allow seniors to choose the level of care they receive while also giving them the opportunity to socialize with people their own age.